What Is The Outer Core Made Of

 The overwhelming scientific consensus points to an outer core primarily composed of iron (Fe) and nickel (Ni).
 Seismic wave studies, coupled with theoretical modeling and laboratory experiments, strongly support this conclusion.
 Seismic waves, generated by earthquakes, travel through the Earth's interior at varying speeds depending on the density and composition of the materials they encounter.
 Analyzing the changes in these wave speeds as they pass through the outer core provides crucial clues about its composition.
 The observed velocities are consistent with a predominantly iron-nickel alloy.

-However, it's not just a simple mixture of iron and nickel.
-The precise proportions of these elements remain a subject of ongoing research, with estimates varying slightly depending on the models used.
-It’s generally accepted that iron constitutes around 85% of the outer core's mass, with nickel accounting for approximately 10%.
+On the flip side, it's not just a simple mixture of iron and nickel.
+In real terms, the precise proportions of these elements remain a subject of ongoing research, with estimates varying slightly depending on the models used.
+That said, it’s generally accepted that iron constitutes around 85% of the outer core's mass, with nickel accounting for approximately 10%.
 The remaining 5% is attributed to lighter elements, which play a significant role in the outer core's physical properties and the dynamics of the geodynamo.

 The Role of Lighter Elements: A Complex Puzzle